+Acknowledgments

-Acknowledgments We thank A. Bostan and J-A Weil, for discussions on ODE's with algebraic solutions.
-We thank A. Bostan for some p-curvature calculations.
-We thank G. Christol, for monodromy filtration discussions.
-We thank C. Koutschan for LGF discussions.
+We thank A Bostan and J-A Weil, for discussions on ODE's with algebraic solutions.
+We thank A Bostan for some p-curvature calculations.
+We thank G Christol, for monodromy filtration discussions.
+We thank C Koutschan for LGF discussions.

-Appendix A. Linear differential operators corresponding to Lattice Green functions
+Appendix A. Linear differential operators corresponding to Lattice Green functions (LGFs)

-Appendix A.1.
+A.1.
 MUM cases

-Appendix A.1.1.
-Simple cubic lattice Green functions in d dimensions

-The lattice Green function of the d-dimensional simple cubic lattice is given by the multiple integral of a rational function with numerator 1, and non factorizable denominator depending on d variables, and on the parameter t.
+A.1.1. s.c LGFs in d dimensions.
+The LGF of the d-dimensional s.c lattice is given by the multiple integral of a rational function with numerator 1, and non factorizable denominator depending on d variables, and on the parameter t.